How to Use Excel VBA to Lookup Value in Range (5 Examples)

 Set tableArray = Worksheets("Sheet2").Range("B4:F7")

-• Now, using the lookupValue and examIndex variables, the Index function searches the table for the student’s grades.
+• Using the lookupValue and examIndex variables, the Index function searches the table for the student’s grades.

 result = Application.Index(tableArray, Application.Match(lookupValue, tableArray.Columns(1), 0), examIndex)

-• Finally, this VBA macro ends with an End statement.
+• This VBA macro ends with an End statement.

 End Sub

-Finally, in this above video, we have demonstrated how to use lookup value with the help of a simple macro.
-Here, we have used the INDEX function in VBA to find out students’ marks based on the input of student ID and the name of the subject.
+In the above video, we demonstrated how to use lookup values with a simple macro.
+We used the INDEX function in VBA to find students’ marks based on the input of student ID and the subject’s name.

 Example 3: Using VBA VLookup Function with If Else Statement to Lookup Value in Range in Excel VBA

-Now, in this section, we will generate the following VBA code in the Module by opening the new Module which we discussed in the above section of how to launch the VBA macro editor.
+We will generate the following VBA code in the Module by opening the new Module, which we discussed in the above section on how to launch the VBA macro editor.
 In this method, we will use the If..Then..Else statement for Excel VBA VLOOKUP in another worksheet.

 Using VBA VLookup Function with If Else Statement to Lookup Value in Range in Excel VBA